Office of Communications

 Monica tells the story of research at the Jackson School.
 From press releases, to feature stories, to blog posts and tweets, she communicates across a variety of mediums to share scientific findings from the school with the community here in Austin and across the globe.
 Before joining the Jackson School in 2015, she worked as a feature writer at UT’s Institute for Computational Engineering and Sciences, and reported on science and research for a local online news outlet.
 She is a UT alumna, earning undergraduate degrees in biology and journalism.

 Laura manages the Jackson School’s visual identity.
 She creates graphics and layouts for internal and external communications, digital and print media, press releases, and social media, and maintains the Jackson School’s logos and branding guidelines.
-Originally from Sonora, Texas, she is a graduate of Texas Tech University and is currently pursuing a master’s degree in advertising from the Moody College of Communication at UT.
+Originally from Sonora, Texas, she is a graduate of Texas Tech University.

 Members of the media looking for information on the Jackson School or expert sources should contact communications director Anton Caputo or science writer Monica Kortsha at the contact information above.

-The Jackson School of Geosciences logo is the primary means by which we are recognized and should appear on all JSG communications.
+The Jackson School of Geosciences logo is the primary means by which we are recognized and should appear on all Jackson School communications.
 Each unit also has an associated logo and may be downloaded and used as outlined in these guidelines in all print and digital.
-Available file formats include PNG (transparent background), JPG (white background), and EPS (vector).
-Logo color options are full black, orange and black, and full white.
+Available file formats include PNG (digital, transparent background), JPG (white background), and EPS (print, transparent background).
+Logo color options are full color and white.

 Jackson School of Geosciences